 - Senate Select Committee on Ethics

-Roberts was the primary sponsor of 11 bills that were enacted.
+Roberts was the primary sponsor of 25 bills that were enacted.
 The most recent include:

-- S. 677 (113th): Crop Insurance Improvement Act of 2013
+- S. 3042 (115th): Agriculture Improvement Act of 2018

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted, as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Roberts sponsors bills primarily in these issue areas: